23Skidoo/brabantio/README.md

 A simple [Othello][1] (aka reversi) implementation that uses alpha-beta pruning for searching the game tree.
-A functor (parametrised module) is used for decoupling the alpha-beta algorithm from the concrete game state implementation.
+A functor (parametrised module) is used for decoupling the alpha-beta algorithm from the choice of heuristic and particular game state implementation.

 Building
 --------